malhashemi/svelte-graphics/README.md

 ### Using Individual Components

+Please note that saving space by using this option only applies to total bundle size.
+The package has no effect on user loading times as its utilizing dynamic imports for loading components.

 1. Delete svelte-graphics from package.json dependencies.
 2. Copy needed components from `node_modules/svelte-graphics` to your components folder ex. `./components/illustrations/`.
 3. Consume the components as per the example below: